nigelgbanks/islandora_rest/README.md

 | dsid          | The new datastream's persistent identifier
 | label         | The new datastream's label (optional)
 | state         | The new datastream’s state, either “A”, “I”, “D” (optional) Defaults to “A”
-| mimetype      | The new datastream’s mime type (optional) if not provided then it is guessed from the uploaded file.
+| mimeType      | The new datastream’s MIME Type (optional) if not provided then it is guessed from the uploaded file.
 | controlGroup  | The new datastream's control group, either X, M, E, R
 | versionable   | A boolean value if the datastream is versionable (optional) Defaults to true
 | multipart file as request content | File to use as the datastream’s content